ohsu-cedar-comp-hub/WGS-nextflow-workflow/README.md

 - bcftools
 - snpeff

+The pipeline is built to expect the names of these images to be the same as above.
+Singularity images can be pulled from Docker images.
+[Read more about Singularity here.](https://docs.sylabs.io/guides/3.2/user-guide/cli/singularity_pull.html)

-Add Singularity to your Nextflow config file
+Enable running with your preferred container to your Nextflow config file.
+Here is an example with Singularity.
+You will need to enable auto mounts.

 ```
 singularity {